-At the lower side of the application window, below the set of control tabs is a scrolling textual display called the console log.
+Along the lower half of the application window, below the set of control tabs, is a scrolling textual display called the console log.
 Several controls provide the means to control what level of detail is shown.
 Below that, at the bottom of the application window, is a status display line.

 The above image shows a typical fragment of a report from the console.
 The user has just pressed the List Mount Point button and a report of the active mountPts from all stream types has been appended to the log.
 If any of the remote relay caster connections were down, this would also be shown.

 The console log employs a set of small icons with each entry to quickly show the type of connection the entry pertains to.
 This is helpful to disambiguate the entries when the same MountPt name is used in different contexts.
 Consider a base station called “xxx” which arrives to the Caster with a PUSH_In connection, is sent out of the Caster to another Caster with a PUSH_Out connection, and is then connected to be one or more NTRIP Client devices.
 Without these symbols it is harder to discern which connection is being described.
 This symbol is added when the console is reporting details about the stream or its connection.
 The symbol is not used when reporting about a connected user (rover or NTRIP Client) and that stream.